Anshu2sharma/lap-counter/README.md

+# lap-counter
-# lap-counter is a simple usefull tool , it can be used as a stopwatch and a lap counting app
+Lap Counter is a simple usefull tool , it can be used as a stopwatch and a lap counting app